ktbarrett/ktbarrett.github.io/_posts/2025-04-26-whats-next-cocotb.md

 In late 2018 the project was taken over by FOSSi, under the stead of Philipp Wagner.
 He added the first new maintainers: Tomasz Hemperek, Colin Marquardt, and Eric Weiser.
-Finally adding me and Marlin James in 2019 and 2020, respectively.
+Finally adding me and Marlon James in 2019 and 2020, respectively.
 Since then, the cocotb maintainers have done 9 major releases in 7 years, with a tenth (2.0) looming.

 The new ownership brought a new development/maintenance system: the shared maintainer model,